Smart Growth

 Smart Growth includes many specific components that have various equity impacts.
 Some impacts may affect certain groups more than others, such as the effects of infill on existing neighborhoods.
 Smart Growth includes some measures, such as variable development fees that reflect the costs of a particular location, which internalize economic and environmental costs associated with development.
 This reduces horizontal inequity by reducing cross-subsidies (for example, by reducing subsidies from residents for existing urban housing to residents of new suburban housing to finance the higher public service costs of such development).

 Smart Growth increases land use Accessibility and Transport Options, which benefits lower income households and non-drivers.
 Sprawl reduces transportation Affordability.
 In Automobile Dependent communities, households have no alternative to owning an automobile.
-For middle- and upper-class households this is not a major burden, many spend much more than they need for extra automobile comfort and prestige features, but for lower-income families automobile dependency tends to impose significant financial costs (McCann, 2000).
+For middle- and upper-class households this is not a major burden, many spend much more than they need for extra automobile comfort and prestige features, but for lower-income families automobile dependency tends to impose significant financial costs.
 Smart Growth tends to benefit transportation disadvantaged people and provide Basic Access.
-Some Smart Growth measures (particularly urban growth boundaries) can increase housing costs, and cause “gentrification” (displacement of existing low-income urban communities), but it can also improve the Livabilityincrease economic opportunity and development among low-income populations, and help preserve the unique features of existing urban communities (Kennedy and Leonard, 2001).
+Some Smart Growth measures (particularly urban growth boundaries) can increase housing costs, and cause “gentrification” (displacement of existing low-income urban communities), but it can also improve community Livability, increase economic opportunity and development among low-income populations, and help preserve the unique features of existing urban communities.
 When transportation and housing costs are considered together, Smart Growth tends to benefit lower-income residents overall (Location-Efficient Development).
 Organizations such as the National Neighborhoods Coalition and PolicyLink provide resources on how to insure that Smart Growth Policies support vertical equity objectives.

 Criteria